 Buchan Ness Lighthouse was established in 1827 by Robert Stevenson.

 During the Second World War, a drifting mine washed ashore and exploded 50 yards south of the station.
-No one was injured and the material damage consisted of 3 lantern panes cracked and 12 other glass panes broken in the tower, engine room and dwelling houses.
-Part of the ceilings of the kitchen and one bedroom of the 1st Assistant’s house were brought down and the locks, hinges and bolts of 4 doors damaged.
+No one was injured and the material damage consisted of three cracked lantern panes and 12 other glass panes broken in the tower, engine room and dwelling houses.
+Part of the ceilings of the kitchen and one bedroom of the First Assistant’s house were brought down and the locks, hinges and bolts of four doors damaged.
 There were also 20 slates blown off the roof storehouse.

 There have been many changes to the light since 1827 – in 1910 to dioptric, in 1978 the lantern was especially enlarged with the candlepower raised from 6,500 to 786,000 and in 1978, it was converted to electric operation, candlepower 2,000,000.

 The lighthouse was automated in 1988 and is remotely monitored from NLB’s headquarters in Edinburgh.
 The fog horn was discontinued in 2000.

 When automation happened, the Northern Lighthouse Board sold redundant buildings within the lighthouse complex and are not responsible for the maintenance of these buildings.